Alexander the Great: Post-death events

 While Alexander's funeral cortege was on its way to Macedon, Ptolemy seized it and took it temporarily to Memphis.
 His successor, Ptolemy II Philadelphus, transferred the sarcophagus to Alexandria, where it remained until at least late antiquity.
 Ptolemy IX Lathyros, one of Ptolemy's final successors, replaced Alexander's sarcophagus with a glass one so he could convert the original to coinage.
-The 2014 discovery of an enormous tomb in northern Greece, at Amphipolis, dating from the time of Alexander the Great has given rise to speculation that its original intent was to be the burial place of Alexander.
+The 2014 discovery of an enormous tomb in northern Greece, at Amphipolis, dating from the time of Alexander the Great has given rise to speculation that it was originally intended to be the burial place of Alexander.
 This would fit with the intended destination of Alexander's funeral cortege.
 However, the memorial was found to be dedicated to the dearest friend of Alexander the Great, Hephaestion.

 Pompey, Julius Caesar and Augustus all visited the tomb in Alexandria where Augustus, allegedly, accidentally knocked the nose of Alexander's mummified body off.
 Caligula was said to have taken Alexander's breastplate from the tomb for his own use.
 Around AD 200, Emperor Septimius Severus closed Alexander's tomb to the public.
 His son and successor, Caracalla, a great admirer, visited the tomb during his own reign.
 After this, details on the fate of the tomb are hazy.